GheistLycis/Go-Hexagonal/README.md

 -   PostgreSQL 16.x (or Docker)

-Create two types in your database, user_gender and user_status, as described in `src/user/domain`.
+If not using Docker, create two types in your database, user_gender and user_status, as described in `src/user/domain`.

 #### Usage